Informetrics: Origin and Development

-The term informetrics (French: Informetrie) was coined by German scholars Otto Nacke in 1979, and came from the German word 'informetrie’.
+The term informetrics (French: informétrie) was coined by German scholar Otto Nacke in 1979, and came from the German word 'informetrie’.
 The corresponding English terminology soon appeared in the subsequent literature.

 In September 1980, Professor Otto Nacke introduced the term 'informetrics' at the first seminar on Informetrics in Frankfurt, Germany.
 Later, Committee on Informetrics has established through The International Federation for Information and Documentation (FID).

 In 1987, informetrics started to be officially recognized by the international information community and several foreign information scientists.